1 man charged, another wanted on warrants in elaborate Alberta student loan scheme

 The two men allegedly stole the identities and personal information from people who were already the victims of other data breaches and mail thefts.

-"Once the suspects had the victims’ personal information, they would target a post-secondary institution and enroll as students using the stolen identities," Calgary police said in a release.
+"Once the suspects had the victims’ personal information, they would target a post-secondary institution and enrol as students using the stolen identities," Calgary police said in a release.

 "They would then apply for student financial aid.
 Most of the loan applications were conducted online, resulting in loan approvals ranging from approximately $25,000 to $38,000 for each student personation."